AnkitaSaraf2106/Big-Data-Assignment-MapReduce-Paradigm-/README.md

 # Big-Data-Assignment-MapReduce-Paradigm-
 Problem Statement
-1).Use Hadoop’s implementation of MapReduce to find the average of each user’s movie ratings in the dataset
+1).Use Hadoop’s implementation of MapReduce to find the average of each user’s movie ratings in the dataset (program refernce Average.java)
-2).create the MapReduce methods that count the number of times a rating was submitted for a specific date
+2).create the MapReduce methods that count the number of times a rating was submitted for a specific date(program reference Rating.java)

 #THE PROBE DATASET FILE DESCRIPTION